LunarDevX/fnote/README.md

  - Delete note
  - Search for one tag

-## Motivation
-The final task from NCLabs' Python Developer Career Course to show all my learned skills.

 ## Run application
 - Download logo.txt and the current version into same folder
 - Run fnotexx.py